Lighting the Way for BRIGHT: Reproducible Baselines with Anserini, Pyserini, and RankLLM: Limitations and Future Work

+\paragraph{Dataset Quality and Benchmark Reliability.} Our corpus audit shows that preprocessing artifacts and incomplete relevance annotations can measurably affect evaluation.
+Future efforts should focus on improving dataset construction, including duplicate removal, passage segmentation quality, and more comprehensive relevance labeling, to ensure fair and reliable comparisons across systems.

+Overall, advancing reasoning-oriented retrieval will require joint progress in retriever design, reranking methods, retrieval pipelines, and benchmark quality.
+We hope the reproducible references and analyses provided in this work serve as a foundation for continued research in this rapidly evolving area.

-\begin{ack} This research was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada.
-We would like to thank Nour Jedidi for his thoughtful feedback, and Daniel Guo for his valuable contributions to the Pyserini and RankLLM open-source repositories.
+\begin{acks} This research was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+Additional funding was provided by Snowflake and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean Government (MSIT) (No.\ RS-2024-00457882, National AI Research Lab Project). \end{acks}